Liberal Jewish Cemetery, Willesden

 The Liberal Jewish Cemetery, Willesden, is a cemetery for Jews in Pound Lane, Willesden, in the London Borough of Brent.
 It is adjacent to Willesden United Synagogue Cemetery.
 Established in 1911 by the Liberal Jewish Synagogue, it opened in 1914 and was originally known as the Liberal Jewish and Belsize Square Cemetery.
-Several notable British Jews, including members of the Sassoon family, are buried at the cemetery, which also has a Grade II listed war memorial.
+Several notable British Jews, including members of the Sassoon family and the Rothschild family, are buried at the cemetery, which also has a Grade II listed war memorial.